Does the PTA need a licence to screen films at school?

-These two permissions are completely separate.
+These two permissions are separate.
 You may only need one, but you might need both.

-Where do I go to get the right copyright licences?
+How can I get the right copyright licences?

 Which kind of licence will we need for a PTA film night?

-The type of licence you need depends upon how you intend to run your film event.
-There are several common licences which may be of benefit:
+The type of licence you need depends on how you intend to run your film event.
+There are several common licences which may be appropriate:

 How much does a film licence cost?

-See Filmbank or MPLC for pricing details.
+See MPLC or Filmbank for up-to-date pricing details.
 For a single title licence to show a film to a paying audience, the fee may vary according to audience numbers.

 Can anyone help us set up a film club at the school?